Coaching Strategies

 1-2-2 Blue: Defenders will hold the neutral zone and apply pressure to the breakout at the opposing blue line.

-Offensive Pressure (D-Pad Right)
+Offensive Pressure Breakouts (D-Pad Up)

 Defend Lead: Players will not take any chances.